 My guess is that, invoking feigned verisimilitude, they give viewers less complicated access to the vicarious lives being cooked up as their main courses.

 Maybe I shouldn’t focus so much on TV with so many other signs of demise fertilized in our culture.
-Riding the New York City subway recently, the other passengers and I were exposed to a public service announcement about staying alert for evidence of terrorism.
+On the New York City subway, public service announcement warn about staying alert for evidence of terrorism.

 Such clues as packages abandoned on a train should send us scurrying to an MTA employee to make a report.
-This, although no terrorist has taken advantage of the relative ease it would take to blow up a rush hour train and send tremors of real fear through New York and the rest of the country.
+But no terrorist seized the relative ease to blow up a rush hour train and send tremors of real fear through New York and the rest of the country.

-Authorities thump their chests over the capture of an attempted terrorist in Time Square, an agent acting on behalf of Al Qaeda who, after weeks of intensive training in Pakistan and months of planning could not successfully explode a car or even come close to hiding his identity.
+Authorities thump their chests over the capture of an attempted terrorist in Time Square.
+Acting on behalf of Al Qaeda, the agent, after weeks of intensive training in Pakistan and months of planning could not successfully explode a car.
+Or come close to hiding his identity.
 We’re expected to fear half-assed, ill-trained incompetents and others who still live in caves and under tents.

-Not content to leave it at that, the MTA issued an additional warning about people with flus and other infectious diseases getting on the trains.
-I’m sure somewhere on the train they’d posted a warning about the risks in holding doors open or going onto the tracks to retrieve lost valuables.
+Not content, the MTA issued an additional warning about people with infectious diseases getting on the trains.
+Somewhere, they posted warnings about in holding doors open or going onto the tracks to retrieve valuables.

-They used to have one that wagged it’s finger at riders who casually leaned on doors while in transit, as if falling out of them happened every day.
+One warning wagged it’s finger at riders leaning on doors while in motion.
+Were riders falling out of them every day?
 Or ever.
 Management’s greatest fear seems to be that we will lose ours.
 We might not need the embrace of their security so much.

-Although they’ve toned it down and the gunboats have largely disappeared now that a decade has passed since the World Trade Center attacks, the New York City Police Department still keeps a few speedy gunboats racing up and down the East River as if daring Long Islanders to attack.
+Although they’ve toned it down and gunboats have lessened, more than a decade since the World Trade Center attacks.
+But NYPD still keeps a few speedboats racing along the East River as if daring Long Islanders to attack.

 These are augmented by a collection of helicopters patrolling from above.
 In our local subway station, bored officers leaf through newspapers in booths at both ends where tunnels expand into platforms.